innovationgarage/label-V/README.md

 LabelV is a semi-automatic video annotation tool for computer vision training data generation

-## Dependencies
+## Installation

-   - numpy
-   - opencv-python
-   - opencv-contrib-python
+   pip install .

 ### Note:
    Getting OpenCV video capture to work on an Ubuntu machine could be tricky.
 The pip installation never worked for me, so I ended up building both openCV-python and openCV-contrib-python from source.

 ## Quick start.
-   - clone this repository and from the root directory run
+   - clone this repository and from the root directory, install it and then run

-    python labelv.py -v sample_video.mp4
+    labelv -v sample_video.mp4

-   or simply run

-    python labelv.py

-   to use your default video device (/dev/video0)

    - draw four bounding boxes for the leading points around your object (press return after drawing each box)
    - press SPACEBAR to get to choose a new object to track with/without a new label